 "White" does not fix what is white; we can forget about it.
 "White horse" speaks of white and fixes what is white.
 That which fixes what is white is not white.
 "Horses" excludes no colors, so brown or black horses are all what can respond.
-"White horses" excludes some colors; brown and black horses are all excluded on the basis of color, and so only white horses alone can respond.
+"White horses" excludes some colors; brown and black horses are all excluded on the basis of color, n2).
+23 "White horses" has been emended to "horses" here to cohere with the first clause in the sophist's next sentence.

+22 The text appears faulty here.
+I have followed Harbsmeier's proposed emendation (Harbsmeier 1998: 307, and so only white horses alone can respond.
 Excluding none is not excluding some.
 So I say, white horses are not horses.
 (1.2/4/1-3)